henriklippke/serverless-deployment-policy/README.md

 Using this role can cause significant security risks.
 If someone gains access to these keys, they may be able to create a new user with access to the web console and take full control of your AWS account.

+Please create pull requests if you come across new permissions such as for AWS Kinesis.

+## GitHub Secrets Note
 Furthermore, avoid using the "Administration Role" for any AWS account if you only store the keys in GitHub Secrets without using the GitHub Environment with the "Protected Branch" configuration.